rickh94/fish-snap/README.md

 `XDG_DATA_DIRS`.
 Should be system agnostic, but has only been tested on Ubuntu 17.10 and Arch.

+It also adds completions for the snap command (from the master branch of fish-shell on github) if they are missing (i.e. you are running an older version of fish).

 # License

 [MIT][mit] © [Rick Henry][author] et [al][contributors]